 Recognizing Veterans for their Selfless Service

-“The College’s observance of Veterans Day recognizes those in the College community who have served and provides an opportunity for us to pause and reflect upon those who risked their lives for our nation,” said Francesco C. Cesareo, Ph.D., president of Assumption College.
-“May we as a College community never forget their courage, bravery and undying devotion to protect this great nation.”
+“Assumption's observance of Veterans Day recognizes those in our community who have served and provides an opportunity for us to pause and reflect upon those who risked their lives for our nation,” said Francesco C. Cesareo, Ph.D., president of Assumption University.
+“May we as a community never forget their courage, bravery and undying devotion to protect this great nation.”

 Later that evening, U.S. Navy Commander Aaron K. Ayers ’98 encouraged a standing-room only audience to connect with veterans and service members in his talk, “Don’t Just Thank Me For My Service.”